 The Multi-Function knob can be programmed to control a variety of functions.
-From the factory, the Multi-Function knob controls Traxxas Stability Management (TSM).
+The default setting for the Drag Slash is Traxxas Stability Management (TSM) control.
 For more detail on TSM, refer to page 17.

 Remember, always turn the TQi transmitter on first and off last to avoid damage to your model.